Stephen Boyd

 William Millar (4 July 1931 – 2 June 1977), better known by his stage name Stephen Boyd, was an actor from Northern Ireland.
 He emerged as a leading man during the late 1950s with his role as the villainous Messala in Ben-Hur (1959), a role that earned him the Golden Globe Award for Best Supporting Actor – Motion Picture.
 He received his second Golden Globe nomination for the musical Billy Rose's Jumbo (1962).

-Boyd also appeared, sometimes as a hero and sometimes as a malefactor, in the major big-screen productions The Man Who Never Was (1956), The Night Heaven Fell (1958), The Bravados (1958), The Fall of the Roman Empire (1964), Genghis Khan (1965), Fantastic Voyage (1966), The Bible: In the Beginning... (also 1966) and Shalako (1968).
+Boyd also appeared, sometimes as a hero and sometimes as a malefactor, in the major big-screen productions The Man Who Never Was (1956), The Night Heaven Fell (1958), The Bravados (1958), The Fall of the Roman Empire (1964), Genghis Khan (1965), Fantastic Voyage (1966), The Bible: In the Beginning... (also 1966), and Shalako (1968).

 Biography

 Early life

-Stephen Boyd was born on 4 July 1931 in Whitehouse, (Newtownabbey) County Antrim.
+Stephen Boyd was born on 4 July 1931 in Whitehouse in Newtownabbey, County Antrim.
 He was the youngest of nine children born to Scots-Irish Canadian parents, James Alexander Millar and his wife Martha Boyd.
 At a very early age, William, or Billy as he was known, moved with the family to live in Glengormley.
 Boyd was raised Presbyterian and attended the local primary school and Ballyclare High School.

 At the age of 14, Boyd quit school to work and earn money to help support his family.
 He eventually joined the Ulster Group Theatre, where he learned the behind-the-scenes tasks of the theatre.
-He became well known in Belfast for his contributions as a gravel-voiced policeman on the Ulster Radio programme "The McCooeys", the story of a Belfast family written by Joseph Tomelty.
+He became well known in Belfast for his contributions as a gravel-voiced policeman on The McCooeys, the story of a Belfast family written by Joseph Tomelty that was broadcast on the Northern Irish section of the BBC Home Service.

 Boyd eventually worked his way up to character parts and then starring roles.
 By nineteen he had toured Canada with summer stock companies.
 In 1950, he made a coast-to-coast tour of America with the Clare Tree Major Company, performing A Streetcar Named Desire in the lead role as Stanley Kowalski.
 Boyd later recalled this as "the best performance I ever gave in my life".

 By the time he was 20, Boyd had a wide range of theatre experience, but he longed for the big stage.
 In 1952, he moved to London and worked in a cafeteria and busked outside a cinema in Leicester Square to get money as he was literally close to starvation.
 Boyd caught his first break as a doorman at the Odeon Theatre.

 The Leicester Square Cinema across the street recruited him to usher attendees during the British Academy Awards in the early 1950s.
 During the awards ceremony, he was noticed by actor Sir Michael Redgrave, who used his connections to introduce Boyd to the director of the Windsor Repertory Group.
 At this point, Boyd's stage career in the UK began to flourish with performances in "The Deep Blue Sea" and "Barnett's Folly".